ken-warren/DataCoSalesAnalysis/README.md

 - DataCo’s sales are at $33.05M (2015-2018)
   Europe accounts for 30%, LATAM 28%, Pacific Asia 22%, USCA 12% and Africa 6%.

+- Pacific Asia shows the highest YoY Sales Growth of 4.2% which can be attributed to the customer growth of 19.1%.

+- Profit vs. sales: Similar margins are observed across regions, but absolute profits follow total sales - led by Europe and LATAM, with Africa trailing.

 ### Conclusion
 ### Recommendations